VolantTyler/tjs-react-neighborhood-map-v3/README.md

 To run the program locally on your computer (requires Internet connection, JavaScript, HTML, CSS, local server, npm):
 1. Download the repository from GitHub
-2. In Command Prompt (Windows) or Terminal (Mac) or similar, cd: to directory where repository was downloaded
+2. In Command Prompt (Windows) or Terminal (Mac) or similar, `cd:` to directory where repository was downloaded
 3. Run `npm install` and `npm run build` to create local server
+4. Run `serve -s build` and finally `navigate to localhost:5000` to view the app

 ## Reviewer Notes